How to Use Brand Storytelling to Break Through:

 Why Tell Stories?

 Two words: Break through.

-In today’s world we are all inundated with marketing messages.
-Whether it's ads or content, when you consider the following stats, it's fair to say that marketing saturation is taking place (by the time you read this, these stats will already be outdated - things are moving THAT fast):
+We are all inundated with marketing messages on a daily basis.
+When you consider the following stats, it's safe to say that marketing saturation is taking place.
+(And by the time you read this, these stats will already be outdated.
+That's how quickly things are moving.)

 - Every 60 seconds, 3,780,000 Google searches are performed

 - 4.4 million blogs are published daily (Source: Worldometers)

 - 5.3 trillion ads are shown online each year

 - The average consumer processes 100,500 digital words daily